gregorywmorris/MLZoom2022/midterm/README.md

 * **The notebook has been optimized for Google Colab**

-* Throughout this notebook you will find links to further understadning of various concepts.
+* Throughout this notebook you will find links to further understading or clarification of various concepts.

 * Dataprep may fail (though appears resolved recently) and give the error: `TypeError: Callbacks must be either Callback or tuple`, this means the kernal needs to be restarted, see !pip below.

 * **!pip:** Check !pip for alerts stating the kernal needs to restart.
 If you see this alert, just click `Restart Runtime` button provided by the error.
 This is an issue with Google colab and `!pip install dask` is the culprit.
 Click Yes on the popup and then go ahead and run all again.

 * **Notebook Index** is your guide to exploring the notebook and has links to different sections.
-Alternatley you can expand the hamburger icon on left pane.
+Alternately, you can expand the hamburger icon on left pane.

 ## Problem Statement